codingexamples/dummy-http-server/readme.md

 npx dummy-http-server
 ```

 This a **very simple** dummy-http-server.
-It accepts any http connection with any http-method (GET, POST, PUT, DELETE).
-After handling the request, detailed information about this request is printed to STDOUT:
+It accepts any http connection with any http-method (GET, POST, PUT, DELETE) and prints detailed information about this request to STDOUT:
 * Timestamp
 * HTTP-Method
 * HTTP-Version